ITensor/website/docs/cppv3/classes/mps.md

   Construct an `MPS` and set its site tensors to be in the product state specified by an [[InitState|classes/initstate]] object.

-* `randomMPS(SiteSet sites) -> MPS` <br/>
+* `randomMPS(SiteSet sites, int bond_dim = 1) -> MPS` <br/>

-  Construct an MPS with physical sites given by the [[SiteSet|classes/siteset]] provided, and initialize each MPS tensor with random entries.
+  Construct an MPS with physical sites given by the [[SiteSet|classes/siteset]] provided, and initialize each MPS tensor with random entries using a random quantum circuit construction.
+The circuit is set up so that the resulting MPS has a maximum bond dimension of `bond_dim`.
+Note that the SiteSet provided must be currently non-QN-conserving for this function to accept `bond_dim > 1`.
+You can turn make a SiteSet non-QN-conserving by passing the `{"ConserveQNs=",false}` option.

-  Currently the only option for the bond, or link indices is dimension 1 (product-state MPS), but in the future we plan to offer larger bond-dimension random MPS.
+  For the case of QN conserving site sets (the default setting most site sets), the only option currently for the bond, or link indices is dimension 1 (product-state MPS), but in the future we plan to offer larger bond-dimension random QN-conserving MPS.

 ## Retrieving Basic Information about MPS